Behavioral Sciences Definitions

 - Expended concentrated attention

-- Must reproduce effectively the behaviour modeled
+- Must reproduce effectively the behavior modeled

 - The newly acquired behavior must be appropriately rewarded

-Behavior management Uses:
+Behavior Management Uses:

 - To achieve the attention of the child